panchi64/auto-ytdlp/README.md

 ## Overview

-I wrote this Python script so that I didn't have to manually archive a massive list of YouTube university course videos (at the request of my professor).
+I wrote this script originally in Python so that I didn't have to manually archive a massive list of YouTube university course videos (at the request of my professor).
 I built it around the yt-dlp repository because it extends the capabilities of manual downloads by incorporating a lot of QoL features.
 This script builds on top of that by adding multiple download multithreading, VPN integration, and an intuitive TUI.

+However I rewrote it in Rust as a little practice for myself, since I've been trying to write more Rust recently.

-But it's not just for archiving course videos!
+It's not just for archiving course videos however!
 This script can handle all sorts of video-downloading tasks.
 Maybe you're a researcher collecting data, a content creator gathering inspiration, or just someone who likes to keep offline copies of their favorite online content.
 Whatever your reason, I gotchu fam.

 Here's what makes this script nice to have:

-1. **Multi-video Downloading**: It can download multiple videos at once, so you're not sitting there, twiddling your thumbs waiting for one video to finish and then manually starting the next one.
-2. **SHHH**: Download limits suck, that's why I added VPN support, which automatically switches IPs, so you can fly "under the radar" (for legal reasons that's a joke).
-3. **Easy to Use**: The TUI is straightforward.
-You can see what's downloading, pause stuff, and remove things from the queue - all without breaking a sweat.
-4. **Flexible**: I added a config file where you can tweak settings to your heart's content.
-Want to make sure your IP changes after a couple of downloads?
-No problem.
-5. **Hard shell**: It can handle long download sessions like a champ.
-If something goes wrong, it'll let you know, and you can gracefully shut it down without losing progress.
+1. **Multi-video Downloading**: Downloads multiple videos concurrently, making efficient use of your bandwidth and saving time.
+2. **Clean Interface**: The TUI shows you exactly what's happening - active downloads, queue status, and detailed logs all in one view.
+3. **Easy to Use**: Simple keyboard controls let you manage downloads, pause/resume operations, and add new URLs without hassle.
+4. **Flexible**: Configure concurrent download limits, download directories, and archive locations to suit your needs.
+5. **Hard Shell**: Built in Rust for rock-solid stability.
+Handles long download sessions reliably and shuts down gracefully when needed.
-6. **Organized**: It keeps track of what you've already downloaded and pulls down video metadata too, so you're not left with a bunch of mystery files.
+6. **Organized**: Keeps track of downloaded videos and maintains clean logs, so you always know what's happening.

 And hey, if you think of some cool feature to add, the code's right there for you to tinker with!

 ## Features

 - Download videos from URLs listed in a text file
-- Terminal User Interface (_TUI_)
+- Terminal User Interface (TUI)
 - Multithreaded downloads for improved performance
-- ExpressVPN integration with smart switching
 - yt-dlp archive feature to avoid re-downloading
 - Verbose logging
 - Parallel processing limit
 - Desktop notification system
-- Auto-update feature for yt-dlp (_Coming soon_)
 - Graceful shutdown
 - Metadata extraction (using yt-dlp's built-in functionality)
-- All settings configurable via TOML file
+- Clipboard integration for easy URL addition
+- Progress tracking with visual feedback

 ## Requirements

-- Python 3.7+
+- Rust (latest stable version)
 - yt-dlp
-- ExpressVPN (installed and configured)
-- Additional Python packages (listed in `requirements.txt`)
+- Additional dependencies will be handled by Cargo

 ## Installation